The SKX173 is a great watch. That being said, you should look at some alternatives before you come to a decision.

 The display is somewhat similar to the 173’s.
 They both have the same ‘black’ hue that’s arguably a deep grey.
 Here, you’ll see large circular markings replacing Arabic numerals.
 Also, the calendar feature replaces the numeral at 3 o’clock.

 The circular markings are quite big, possibly bigger than the 173’s.
 This is to make way for the LumiBrite paint.
+You’ll notice that it has the Hardlex Crystal that Seiko loves so much.

 The case is made from stainless steel.
 The stainless steel translates to the bezel as well.
 Unlike the SKX173, the SKX007 comes in models that have either a rubber or stainless steel strap.